mbockgeorges/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to user betty Write a script that prints the effective username of the current user
+Create a script that switches the current user to user betty Write a script that prints the effective username of the current user Write a script that prints all the group the current user is part of